opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

       sts_role_arn: "arn:aws:iam::123456789012:role/Data-Prepper"
 ```

-The following configuration shows a minimum configuration for reading content using S3 select service from S3 bucket which
+The following configuration shows a minimum configuration for reading content using S3 select service and Scanning from S3 bucket which
 are not compressed.

 ```